celerity/celerity-hla/README.md

 ### Algorithms

 - `begin(device_vector)`, `end(device_vector)` to enable range-based for loops on master
-- use execution policies akin to STD execution policies to decide where to run the algorithm (on the master or some node)
+- use execution policies akin to STD execution policies to decide where to run the algorithm (distributed or master-only)

 #### STD Algorithms